ElgarL/GroupManager/README.md

 ## User Management

 - /manuadd
-Move a player to a desired group (adds them to the users file if they doesn't exist).
+Move a player to a desired group (adds them to the users file if they don't already exist).
 ```
 syntax: <command> <player> <group>
 permission: groupmanager.manuadd